-DDHHS has expectations that all staff apply the DDHHS values in their daily work.
+DDH has expectations that all staff apply the DDH values in their daily work.
 These values are core pillars of nursing and midwifery care, and are considered in all clinical activity.

-The nursing and midwifery team and staff at the Darling Downs Hospital and Health Service are committed to a structured and supportive learning program assisting the transition from a student to a Registered Nurse, Registered Nurse (Mental Health) or Registered Midwife.
-You will be recognised as a valuable member of the Darling Downs Hospital and Health Service’s health care team and we will acknowledge the important contribution you will make.
+The nursing and midwifery team and staff at Darling Downs Health are committed to a structured and supportive learning program assisting the transition from a student to a Registered Nurse, Registered Nurse (Mental Health) or Registered Midwife.
+You will be recognised as a valuable member of Darling Downs Health, health care team and we will acknowledge the important contribution you will make.

 The Mental Health Service has two major inpatient facilities: